oisdk/site/drafts/stern-brocot.markdown

 instance Ord Frac where
   compare (x :/ xd) (y :/ yd) = compare (x * yd) (y * xd)
 ```

+We don't have real quotient types in Haskell, but this gets the idea across: we
+haven't normalised our representation internally, but as far as anyone *using*
+the type is concerned, they shouldn't be able to tell the difference between
+$\frac{1}{2}$ and $\frac{2}{4}$.

 Th `Num` instance is pretty much just a restating of the axioms for fractions.